 A year of explosive growth!
 That’s what’s happening with The Nature Conservancy-led Rio Grande Water Fund, designed to protect your water.
 The numbers in the latest Annual Report show how we’ve hit our stride in just four years, with results including:

 - 1,000-percent increase in acres restored, with 33,000 acres of forest treated in 2018 compated to 3,000 acres per year prior to the launch of the Rio Grande Water Fund

 Launched in 2014, the Water Fund is designed to restore 600,000 acres of at-risk forests over 20 years.
-One of the priorities is the San Juan-Chama headwaters, where much of Albuquerque’s water originates Snow accumulates in forests around the headwaters, and the snowmelt becomes water in streams in spring and summer.
+One of the priorities is the San Juan-Chama headwaters, where much of Albuquerque’s water originates.
+In winter, snow accumulates in forests near the headwaters, and in spring and summer, snowmelt flows into streams as freshwater.
 The Rio Grande is a “natural pipeline” delivering water to people.

 “This is a smart investment”, says Katherine Yuhas, water resources manager for the Water Authority.
 “We recognize the need to protect our water sources in the face of climate change.
 If the headwater forests are healthy, our water will be more reliable.”

 Wildfire knows no boundaries.
 Neither does the Rio Grande Water Fund.
 In addition to working on public land, the project collaborates with private landowners.
 Working alongside the Chama Peak Land Alliance, for example, 900 acres of private land was restored this year.